jspm/node-importmap-loader/readme.md

+# Node ImportMap HTTP Loader

-Experimental node loader built on top of jspm utils to resovlve deps from remote in nodejs
+Experimental node loader built on top of jspm utils to resolve deps from remote in nodejs

+---
+## Usage

+When executing

 ```sh
 node --loader ./loader.js test.js
 ```

+The following will be output

 ```bash
  loader git:(main) node --loader ./loader.js test.js